Bredo von Munthe af Morgenstierne: Early life and education

 Munthe was born in the local rectory at Froen, Gudbrandsdalen, Norway, the son of provost Otto Munthe (1659–1733) by his second wife Else Cathrine Hammer (1669–1736).
-His great-grandfather was Ludvig Munthe.
+His great-grandfather was Bishop Ludvig Munthe.
 He attended Kristiania Latin School and enrolled at the University of Copenhagen in 1718 where he graduated in theology in 1720 before studying law.

 Career

 Myunthe was employed at the Supreme Court in 1728.
 In 1735, he was appointed as attorney ("kammeradvokat").
 He was appointed as Supreme Court justice in 1747 and was in 1747–49 and again in 1753–57 also a member of the economy and commerce college.
 He worked on a revision of Danish law from 1737, initially alone and later as part of a commission, but with meagre results.

 Property

 Munthe was from 1741 also the owner of Bækkeskov at Præstø.
 He was for a while the owner of the estate Petersborg at Høsterkøb where he established a plantation of mulberry trees before selling it in 1752.

 He was appointed as Kancelliråd (lit.: Chancellery Counsel) in 1737 and counsellor ("Justitsråd") in 1747.
 He was ennobled by letters patent under the name Munthe af Morgenstjerne in 1755.